andypiper/fivebyfive/README.md

 ### Installing MicroPython modules

-I've used the REPL and `upip`.
-Using e.g. [Thonny](https://thonny.org/), connect to the REPL and connect to the wifi from the board.
+I've used the REPL and `upip` to put the dependencies on the board.
+If you are using e.g. [Thonny](https://thonny.org/), connect to the REPL and run Python code to join a wifi network from the board.
 Then:

 ```python
 import upip